-Diana and Daniel Cohen, who are mother and son, are behind bars for murdering their landlord, Gordon Smith, at his office in Capitola, California.
+Diana Cohen and her son, Daniel Cohen are behind bars for murdering their landlord, Gordon Smith, at his office in Capitola, California.

 Smith worked as the skipper of a research vessel at the Long Marine Laboratory for over a decade before he owned Shearwater Property Management.